 While you may have your breed preference, there are actually many different conditions that can come about, such as epilepsy, kidney issues, heart disease, FIV, and even respiratory issues.

-Plus, many times kittens taken from their mothers to pet stores often are not fully weaned off their mother, being taken at weeks old, and that creates a huge problem, in the fact that they won’t be socialized.
+Plus, many times kittens taken from their mothers to pet stores often are not fully weaned off their mothers, being taken at weeks old, and that creates a huge problem, in the fact that they won’t be socialized.
 Improper socialization results in the following:

 - They may be aggressive